 I dedicate this post to Jill for her friendship and hospitality and especially for the wine!

-Turn up your sound and click for full screen to fully enjoy the video.
-With thanks to the merry Mrs. Nesbitt, creator of ABCW, and to the matchless Roger, our administrator.
+Turn up your sound and click for full screen to fully enjoy the video with its haunting music.
+With thanks to the merry Melody, our new administrator of ABCW, and to the matchless team of assistants.